Screening and Testing

 Vaccinated individuals are still required to test.
 RISD is working with private, nonprofit agency the Broad Institute (affiliated with MIT and Harvard), to conduct initial and ongoing campus PCR population surveillance testing for COVID-19.

 - All designated on-campus employees

-- Designated employees with less frequent on-campus duties
+- Faculty and staff with less frequent on-campus duties

 Individuals identified for surveillance testing will receive notification by email with an appointed timeframe for self-administered testing as described above.
 Community members CANNOT show up to the testing site without an appointment.